zenorocha/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/introduction-to-installing-a-search-engine.md

 A search engine is a critical component of your Liferay DXP installation.
 This overview discusses the fundamentals on how to install a search engine in a **production** environment.

-As noted in the [Configuration Overview](placeholder), DXP includes an Elasticsearch server that runs in the same JVM.
+As noted in the Configuration Overview<!-- TODO link -->, DXP includes an Elasticsearch server that runs in the same JVM.
 The embedded server is supported for development but not for production environments.
 Administrators should **not** use the [embedded version in a production deployment](https://help.liferay.com/hc/en-us/articles/360029031631-Elasticsearch#embedded-vs-remote-operation-mode).

 Besides Elasticsearch, DXP also supports [Solr](http://lucene.apache.org/solr).
 Note that Solr is not embedded and has to be connected remotely.
 To use Solr, see the [Installing Solr](https://help.liferay.com/hc/articles/360032264052-Installing-Solr) article.